The service was delivered entirely remotely during lockdown, with most of the team only ever meeting online

 We started by introducing a new step-by-step approach to procurement to guide schools’ buyers through the process of buying goods and services.
 This helped buyers plan how to buy for their schools, taking them through the questions they need to consider to make sure they are complying with their school’s financial policy and public procurement policy.

 Together, we then designed and built an application to support schools when they are preparing to engage the market.
-This new content-driven web-based application helped schools produce the specifications they need when engaging suppliers.
+This new content-driven web-based application helps schools produce the specifications they need when engaging suppliers.
 It introduced a new standardised approach to specify what a school needs to buy and incorporates the standards that all schools’ suppliers need to meet.

 What we did